 House Dog Training

-- Willingly enters her crate: Yes, but EXPECTS a treat.
+- Willingly enters her crate: Yes

 - Is calm/quiet while in crate: Yes

 - Alerts me of need to go outside: Yes, goes to the door.

 - Is destructive of bedding and/or toys: Bedding no, plush toys: yes but not terribly so.